Muhammad Tauseef Ahmed

 Muhammad Tauseef Ahmed (2 April 1992 – 27 February 2017) was a Pakistani footballer who played as a midfielder.
 Tauseef earned one international cap with Pakistan.
 Tauseef also represented Pakistan under-23 at the 2010 Asian Games, the 2012 Summer Olympics qualifiers and in test series against Palestine, where he scored a goal.

 Early life

 Ahmed was born on 2 April 1992, and hailed from Faisalabad in the Punjab province of Pakistan.

 Club career

-Tauseef raised to fame at the Geo Super Football League in 2007 while representing Islamabad United, where he helped the side to be crowned champions.
+Tauseef raised to fame at the Super Football League in 2007 while representing Islamabad United, where he helped the side to be crowned champions.
 He then represented WAPDA in the Pakistan Premier League.
 He was also gold medallist for WAPDA in the 2011 National Games of Pakistan.
 Ahmed also captained WAPDA, and was known as one of the most dependable players of the squad.
 He also played for his hometown club Lyallpur.

 International career

 Early years

 Tauseef was first called by the Pakistan national under-23 team for 2010 Asian Games, followed by a tour in Thailand in 2011.
 He then played against Malaysia in January 2011, at the first leg of the 2012 Summer Olympics qualifiers.
 In 2011, he represented the Olympic under-23 team for a series of friendlies against Palestine.
 In the first match down 0–2, Pakistan in the 36th minute was awarded a penalty kick which was converted by Tauseef at the top right corner to seal a goal at Palestine goalkeeper and captain Abdullah Al-Saidawi.
 Palestine ended winning the match by 2–1 at the Punjab Stadium in Lahore.
 Tauseef's goal was also first for Pakistan in international arena since 8 December 2009 at the 2009 SAFF Championship.